 Wolfgang Amadeus MozartWolfgang Amadeus Mozart, a guide for radio announcers, strongly recommends for letter ''z'' (thus ), but otherwise considers English-like pronunciation fully acceptable.
-The German one is .}} (27 January 17565 December 1791), baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical period.
+The German one is .}} (27 January 17565 December 1791) was a prolific and influential composer of the Classical period.
 Despite his short life, his rapid pace of composition resulted in more than 800 works of virtually every genre of his time.
 Many of these compositions are acknowledged as pinnacles of the symphonic, concertante, chamber, operatic, and choral repertoire.
-Mozart was among the greatest composers in the history of Western music, and his elder colleague Joseph Haydn wrote: "posterity will not see such a talent again in 100 years".
+Mozart is widely regarded as among the greatest composers in the history of Western music, with his music admired for its "melodic beauty, its formal elegance and its richness of harmony and texture".

-Showing 1 - 20 of 43 for search: 'Mozart, Wolfgang Amadeus, 1756-1791', query time: 0.06s
+Showing 1 - 20 of 40 for search: 'Mozart, Wolfgang Amadeus, 1756-1791', query time: 0.08s